2.15 Provisions

 (v) The Company has not traded or invested in crypto currency or virtual currency during the financial year.

-(vi) The Company has not been declared a wilful defaulter by any bank of financial institution or other lender (as defined under the Companies Act, 2013) or consortium thereof, in accordance with the guidelines on wilful defaulters issued by the Reserve Bank of India.
+(vi) The Company has not been declared a wilful defaulter by any bank or financial institution or other lender (as defined under the Companies Act, 2013) or consortium thereof, in accordance with the guidelines on wilful defaulters issued by the Reserve Bank of India.

 42. Previous year figures have been regrouped / rearranged wherever necessary to make them comparable.

-43. The standalone financial statements were approved for issue by the Board of Directors on 16th April, 2024.
+43. The standalone financial statements were approved for issue by the Board of Directors on 23rd April, 2025.

 |